 He was considered one of the most talented players from Yugoslavia in the 1990's.
 In 1987, Prosinečki was named the tournament's best player as Yugoslavia won the World Youth Championship.
 He then played for Yugoslavia at the 1990 World Cup and for Croatia at Euro 96 and the 1998 and 2002 World Cups.
 For his club career, he played for both Real Madrid and Barcelona, but he failed to establish himself at neither club.

 In 2000, he was voted by the Croatian Football Federation as the best Croatian player of all time.
+He had 59 caps.
 He was also a part of the Yugoslavia team in the 1950 FIFA World Cup and 1954 FIFA World Cup.
+With Yugoslavia he won 2 silver medals in the Olympic games: 1948 and 1952.
 His career was associated with Hajduk Split, but he also played in Italy and Austria.